KennethTrecy/peratorakka_server/blueprint/specifications.md

 This section contains details of every entity in the system.
 Each entity is assumed to have timestamps and can be soft-deleted.

+If there are numerical values denoting the financial amount, they should be string to retain the accuracy of the values.

 1. A user has the following information:
 	- Primary ID
 	- Email